zuozhenggh/learning-library/solutions-library/ebs-move-improve/clone/clone.md

 ## Acknowledgements

-- **Last Updated By/Date** - Santiago Bastidas, Product Management Director, July 2020
+- **Last Updated By/Date** - Quintin Hill, Cloud Engineering/Sept2020
+  Santiago Bastidas, Product Management Director/July 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.